SHEQ

 Port Health, Safety and Environment Awards

 Our HSE Awards recognise industry excellence for health, safety and environment.
-In 2023 we congratulated both Peterson and North Star for their outstanding achievements.
+In 2024 we congratulated ASCO, Fletcher Shipping, and the port's Operations Department for their outstanding achievements.